MetinYalcinkaya/DiscordBot/README.md

 Watches user added links of products to see the price and stock status of it.
 If the price or stock status changes, it will direct message the user of the changes.

+### RNG

+Various random number generated tools, such as coin flips and dice rolls

 ## Installation